jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 Student Attitudes, Student Anxieties, and How to Address Them: A Handbook for Science Teachers, H. Kastrup and J. V. Mallow, London: Institute of Physics (2016)  https://iopscience.iop.org/book/mono/978-1-6817-4265-6.pdf

-Th second book is on physics anxiety in particular:
+The second book is on physics anxiety in particular:

 Fear of Physics, H. Kastrup and J. V. Mallow, London: Institute of Physics (2023).  https://store.ioppublishing.org/page/detail/Fear-of-Physics//?k=9780750348645